OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 Go through the permissions with the developer to identify the purpose of every permission set and remove unnecessary permissions.

-Besides going through the AndroidManifest.xml file manually, you can also use the Android Asset Packaging tool to examine the permissions of an APK file.
+Besides going through the AndroidManifest.xml file manually, you can also use the Android Asset Packaging tool (aapt) to examine the permissions of an APK file.

 > aapt comes with the Android SDK within the build-tools folder.
 It requires an APK file as input.
 You may list the APKs in the device by doing `adb shell pm list packages -f | grep -i <keyword>` as seen in "[Listing Installed Apps](0x05b-Basic-Security_Testing.md#listing-installed-apps "Listing Installed Apps")".